Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/5_Annotation.rst

 In the second example we add the *-d* and *-a* options to output the nucleotide and amino acid sequences of the predicted genes to files.
 You can also modify the format of the main output file with *-f* and other options allow you to tailor the algorithm to your application, such as for a metagenome or just to train the algorithm parameters for use on another sequence.

-.. admonition:: Exercise
+.. admonition:: Exercise 5.1
     :class: exercises

-    * Run prodigal on a genome
+    * Run prodigal on a genome and get stats on the result

 Gene prediction in eukaryotes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In eukaryotes, genes are more complicated features, notably with introns and exons that make the prokaryotic approach unworkable.
 The approach is instead to train a more sophisticated model on existing eukaryotic genes in a closely-related organism and use this model to predict genes in novel sequence.
-An example of software that does this is GlimmerHMM, available `here <https://ccb.jhu.edu/software/glimmerhmm/>`_.
+An example of software that does this is GlimmerHMM, available `here <https://ccb.jhu.edu/software/glimmerhmm/>`__.
 As we said at the start of Comparative Sequence Analysis, it is beyond the scope of this course to look at this further.

 Gene function prediction
 ------------------------

 Now we have identified potential protein sequences in our genome, we should try to find their functions using the principle of homology described in the introduction.
 There are many databases we could search to find similar sequences, but rather than just using the largest possible, we should consider the quality of evidence provided by each.
 For instance, RefSeq is a more carefully curated set of sequences than GenBank as a whole.
 Further, evidence of actual protein sequence and function is better than evidence of only transcript.
+Many resources exist that aim to collect the best quality information about genes and proteins

 UniProt
 ^^^^^^^

-A useful resource for protein sequence and function information is the database `UniProt <https://www.uniprot.org/>`_, a collaboration between the European Bioinformatics Institute (EMBL-EBI), the Swiss Institute of Bioinformatics (SIB) and the Protein Information Resource (PIR).
+A useful resource for protein sequence and function information is the database `UniProt <https://www.uniprot.org/>`__, a collaboration between the European Bioinformatics Institute (EMBL-EBI), the Swiss Institute of Bioinformatics (SIB) and the Protein Information Resource (PIR).
 Within this project exists Swiss-Prot, which is manually annotated and reviewed, and UniRef, which clusters proteins at certain threshold distances.

 .. thumbnail:: images/overview.png
     :align: center

 The website allows you to search by text, such as gene name or organism, or by sequence with BLAST.
-As a brief introduction, let's look at the `entry <https://www.uniprot.org/uniprot/P0AES4>`_ for a well known bacterial protein, DNA Gyrase subunit A or gyrA:
+As a brief introduction, let's look at the `entry <https://www.uniprot.org/uniprot/P0AES4>`__ for a well known bacterial protein, DNA Gyrase subunit A or gyrA:

 .. thumbnail:: images/uniprot_gyra.png